-The lack of mitigation for populated sections of the floodplain presents a tangible community safety risk, notwithstanding the commendable work undertaken by the NSW Government to improve flood warning and evacuation processes.
+The lack of mitigation for populated sections of the floodplain presents a tangible community safety risk, notwithstanding the commendable work undertaken by the NSW Government to improve flood warning and evacuation processes over the last two years.

-Should a serious weather event occur in the near future, the currently unmitigated flood exposure will lead to significant community impacts and threaten life safety in many locations.
+Should a serious weather event occur in the near future, the currently unmitigated flood exposure will still lead to significant community impacts and threaten life safety in many locations.
 This exposure is able to be removed, or greatly reduced, through government action on permanent mitigation controls.